Pranavbh1/PranavBhawsar/README.md

 ---
 > Knowledge is power.
 We all agree to that.
 Knowledge is the manifestation of power already inside in man.
+> Whatever makes you weak – physical, intellectual or mental.
+Abandon it like poison.

 — Pranav(Follower of SWAMI VIVEKANANDA)